GravityKit/GravityView/readme.txt

 * Modified: list and fileupload fields are now output as objects/arrays in REST API JSON
 * Modified: business_hours field support for CSV and JSON output
 * Fixed: hide_empty setting for Product and Quantity fields
+* Fixed: Month and day reversed in multi-input date fields

 = 2.2.5 on February 4, 2019 =